icecube/event-generator/README.md

 `egenerator` contains the python source code of the package.

 `test` contains unit tests which can be run locally

-## Setting Up Test Coverage

-To set up test coverage, go to [coveralls.io](https://coveralls.io/repos/new), login with your github account, and activate the project to add coverage reports.

-Note: If the project does not appear immediately, you may need to hit the "sync repositories" button to have it appear.

 ## Setting Up Documentation Deployment